goobric/gowebdevhf23/README.md

 ### Contribution Guide
 -   please request to be assigned to solve the issue, here is a guide [Pull-Request-Tutorial](https://github.com/goobric/tutorial-pull-request-HF23/blob/main/instructions.md)
--   once issue has been assigned, please complete a solution :-)
+-   once the issue has been assigned to you, please complete a solution :-)
 -   no response given to unsolicited pull requests